AndrewSithole/online_disaster/README.md

 ![title](images/newplot.png)

+Added more visuals inspired by this post: https://katba-caroline.com/disaster-response-message-classification-pipelines-nltk-flask/

 ## Instructions to run
 1. Run the following commands in the project's root directory to set up your database and model.